Infinite-Dimensional Representations of 2-Groups: Measurable categories

-for every object $x$ and pair of composable morphisms $f,g$ in $C$. \end{defn} Note that for each object $x$ in a $C^*$\!-category, its endomorphisms form a $C^*$\!-algebra.
+Note that for each object $x$ in a $C^*$\!-category, its endomorphisms form a $C^*$\!-algebra.
 Note also that for any measurable space $X$, $H^X$ is a $C^*$\!-category, where the norm of any bounded measurable field of operators $\phi \maps \H \to \K$ is

 and we define the $\ast$ operation pointwise:

 where the right-hand side is the Hilbert space adjoint of the operator $\phi_x$.

 \begin{defn} A functor $F \maps C \to C'$ between $C^*$\!-categories is a {\bf\boldmath $C^*$\!-functor} if it maps morphisms to morphisms in a linear way, and satisfies